svenssonjoel/Emacs-Bencher/README.md

   * Log output buffers.
   * Makefile projects and compile-time argument support.
   * Editing mode for .bench files (with run-benchmark-closeset-to-cursor function and run-all-benchmarks function).
-  * Add functionality to repeat a benchmark N times (give the user data from each run in the CSV).
   * Add checking of success/failure code when "shelling" out to run benchmarked executable.
 Maybe add a retry counter and a max-retries number.

 # .bench file syntax example